 HDL Cholesterol vs. LDL Cholesterol

-The more research is done, the more doctors are realizing that, even within the two common distinctions of cholesterol, there are many variations.
+The more research is done, the more healthcare professionals are realizing that, even within the two common distinctions of cholesterol, there are many variations.

 On a basic level, your body has two types of cholesterol circulating: LDL and HDL cholesterol.
 Many people think of LDL as “bad” cholesterol, but that’s not really a fair assessment — it’s all cholesterol, and these proteins “shuttle” fats to and from cells.
 They’re just different sizes.